jason-fox/com.here.validate.svrl.text-rules/docs/index.md

+<h1>Spelling and Grammar Checker plug-in</h1>

-The Spelling and Grammar Checker plug-in for DITA OT  is an  **extension**  of the base [DITA Validator](https://github.com/jason-fox/com.here.validate.svrl) which adds simple rule-based **spelling and grammar** validation for the text elements within DITA documents.
+The Spelling and Grammar Checker plug-in for DITA OT  is an  **extension**  of the base [DITA Validator](https://jason-fox.github.io/com.here.validate.svrl) which adds simple rule-based **spelling and grammar** validation for the text elements within DITA documents.

 The plug-in supports three `transtypes`: